iPhone 6 review

 Things about the iPhone 6 that annoy us

-It is also frustrating that there is only 1GB of RAM.
+What is still frustrating is that there is only 1GB of RAM.
 I know all the arguments for why it doesn’t matter that there is only 1GB RAM in the iPhone (iOS is better at utilizing and clearing the RAM than those Android phones that have tons of RAM) but I use an app to clear my RAM because in a normal days use the iPhone turns sluggish and the only way to speed it up is to empty the RAM.
 [Read about how to do this here: How to speed up an iPhone]

-Here's our original review of the iPhone 6
+Below is our our original review of the iPhone 6

 iPhone 6 review: Price & availability UK